 4/5 will begin the year working with informative texts.
-During term 1, we will be studying persuasive and narrative text types and be creating our own texts using the Seven Steps to Writing program.
+During term 1, we will be studying persuasive and narrative text types and be creating our own texts using ideas from the Seven Steps to Writing program and Accelerated Literacy pedagogies.

-In 2019, physical development, health and education will be delivering high quality lessons that focus on student well-being, healthy lifestyle habits, and how to improve one’s social, emotional, physical and mental health.
-Mrs Nicastri will be teaching the health and education component, while Mrs Briggs and Mrs Upeski will be teaching the practical lessons throughout the week.
-During PE lessons, Mrs Briggs and Mrs Upeski will be developing students’ fundamental movement skills, values and attitudes towards sport, spatial awareness and competitive strategies.
+In 2020, physical development, health and education will be delivering high quality lessons that focus on student well-being, healthy lifestyle habits, and how to improve one’s social, emotional, physical and mental health.
+During PE lessons, I will be developing students’ fundamental movement skills, values and attitudes towards sport, spatial awareness and competitive strategies.
+It is compulsory that all students participate in PE and Friday sports.
+PSSA sport takes place in terms 1, 2 and 3.
+PSSA is optional but is an excellent platform to play organised sport, challenge your skills, make new friends and be part of a team.

 This year, students in 4/5 will use a wide range of materials and techniques to create a range of artworks for a variety of purposes.
-We will study the elements of line, space and form, as well as conduct in-depth artist studies including artists such as Kandinsky and Henri Matisse.
-4/5 will also participate in a range of drama, music and dance programs.
+4/5 will participate in a range of drama, music and dance programs.
+Many of our art will be aligned with concepts and topics covered in History, Geography and PDH.
 Keep an eye on our classroom walls and adjoining corridor, for displays of student’s artworks.

 This year we are excited to be using a new History and Geography program called, ‘Inquisitive’.
 It is an interactive research based program, which support student to conduct guided investigations.
 Students in 4/5 will be starting the year learning mapping skills based on a mini unit of work called, ‘Australia’.
 We will then move on to studying local and international celebrations and commemorations, and their significance to a range of cultures and countries.
 We will also be learning about how people and environments influence one another, and natural disasters.

 Student in 4/5 are lucky enough to have access to a class set of Chromebooks.
-Students have dedicated time each Tuesday to improve their skills in their use of technology and research skills, which are an important life-long skills .
-We will also use iPads and other technologies to access a range of rich learning programs and apps such as Kahoots, Epic and Studyladder.
-With many aspects of Naplan becoming online in 2019, students will also be given opportunities to practise and improve their typing and word processing skills.
+Students have dedicated time each Monday to improve their skills in their use of technology and research skills, which are an important life-long skills .
+We will also use iPads and other technologies to access a range of rich learning programs and apps such as Canva.com, mathisfun.com and Studyladder.
+With many aspects of Naplan becoming online, students will also be given opportunities to practise and improve their typing and word processing skills.

 Homework will commence in Week 3.
 Students will have a homework grid to complete and return to school each Friday.
 There will be a mixture of set work and a variety of tasks where students can choose which ones they would like to complete.
 We would greatly appreciated if parents/ caregivers could sign each activity to confirm they have been completed.